Category Archives: Vol. 6 No. 2

 Train Wreck: The U.S. Violation of the Chemical Weapons Convention

 This article parses the problem of noncompliance with the Chemical Weapons Convention’s (CWC) dismantling obligations as a case study in the operation (or non-operation) of international law.
 How did the United States, the leading exponent of the rule of law and a prime mover in negotiating and implementing the CWC, fall into such conspicuous violation?
-What can be done at this point to extricate ourselves and the Russians from this grisly political and legal predicament?
-And what can we do in the future to avoid other similar international law train wrecks?
+What can be… Continue reading Train Wreck: The U.S. Violation of the Chemical Weapons Convention

 National Security Law Pedagogy and the Role of Simulations